BGCG/project1/README.md

 I had some difficulties aligning the labels in the form element to the inputs - I found the reply from [Byron](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) on Stack Overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element.

+When aligning the logo and navigation bar I found the reply from [Adam Grant](https://stackoverflow.com/questions/14104599/problems-aligning-my-logo-with-the-navigation-bar) useful.
+Although I didn't follow the exact advice he recommended, I took inspiration from wrapping the logo and nav bar in their own container and then wrapped the logo and container gave better control of the positioning.

 The [video](https://www.youtube.com/watch?v=JtR2XKFj9tQ) by Cem Eygi Media was helpful in troubleshooting the image positioning on the eat and drink page as discussed in the testing section.

 ### **Media** ###